-We expect Singapore market to remain challenging due to the small market size and competitors' ability to undercut the price significantly.
-Parallel importers are increasing competition as large range of hybrids from Japanese domestic market offer a lower price range for customers.
-The COE quota is expected to shrink from 2019.
+In Singapore, we expect market to remain challenging due to its relatively small market size and competitors' ability to undercut prices easily.
+Parallel importers are increasing competition with wide range of hybrids from Japanese domestic market on offer at lower price range direct to customers.
+As a counterpoint, these parallel imports would not be able to enjoy warranty support at the approved vendors.
+Further, we anticipate COE quota to shrink further in 2020.

-To further enhance our market positioning and portfolio's attractiveness to customers, the management will also focus on expanding the reach of its sales and after-sales service networks and improving overall service quality levels offered, to support the heightening demand.
+As part of our initiative to further enhance our market positioning and portfolios' attractiveness to customers, the management will be expanding the reach of its sales and after-sales service networks and improving the overall service quality levels on offer to support the increasing requirements from customers.